brownie-mix/react-mix/README.md

 ## Usage

 1. Open the Brownie console.
-Starting the console launches a fresh [Ganache](https://www.trufflesuite.com/ganache) instance in the background.
+Starting the console without a --network flag launches a fresh [Ganache](https://www.trufflesuite.com/ganache) instance in the background.

     ```bash
     $ brownie console